 2. Diesel fuel: MTA is the largest purchaser of diesel fuel in State government, and the second largest purchaser in the state.
-In FY 2015, MTA purchased approximately 9.6 million gallons of diesel fuel, costing \$25.0 million.
-MTA has begun to move its fleet to hybrid-electric buses and increase the use of biodiesel to improve fuel efficiency, but fluctuations in service levels and per gallon prices still present a large cost to MTA.
-Diesel prices dropped from FY 2015 at an average of \$2.35 per gallon to an average of \$1.48 per gallon so far in FY 2016.
+In FY 2016, MTA purchased approximately 9.7 million gallons of diesel fuel, costing \$18.8 million.
+MTA has begun to move its fleet to clean-diesel buses to improve fuel efficiency.
+Diesel prices increased in FY 2016 from an average of \$1.40 per gallon to an average of \$1.50 per gallon so far in FY 2017.